themangosteen/lpy-lsystems-blender-addon/README.txt

 CHECKBOX Single Object (No Hierarchy, Faster)
     If enabled, generate a single object with a single joined mesh.
 Significantly faster.
     If disabled, generate a branching hierarchy of objects (internode/node meshes are shared).
+CHECKBOX Remove Last Interpretation Result:
+    If enabled, the result from the previous interpretation is removed.
+    Useful for stepwise production and interpretation, to avoid cluttering the scene.

 BUTTON Add Mesh via Lindenmayer System
     Do the whole process from L-system definition to graphical interpretation!